Reviewable/Reviewable/docs/files.md

 In the File Diff panel, you can see the diff between the two revisions of the file currently set as the diff bounds.
 Deletions are indicated with a red highlight and additions with a green one.
 You can [adjust the contrast](accountsettings.md#adjust-contrast) in the account settings panel.

+Most languages also get automatic syntax highlighting.
+If your file isn't getting highlighted, please [open an issue](https://github.com/reviewable/reviewable/issues) so that we can add the right file extension mapping.
+If the language is not one of the 120+ that have syntax highlighting in [highlight.js](https://highlightjs.org/), you'll need to open an issue with that project or contribute a language definition module yourself.

 ![reviewable fill diffs panel](images/filediffs_3.png)

 In the gutter (either beside or between the diffs) you may see any of the following markers that indicate some otherwise invisible property of the adjoining line(s):